- Calling Functions

 <!DOCTYPE html> <html> <head> <title>Happy Coding</title> <script src="main.js"></script> </head> <body> <p>Happy coding!</p> </body> </html>

-main.js file, and we don’t have to include any code in our
+main.js file, and you don’t have to include any code in the

-We’ll get to more advanced function in the next few tutorials, but for now let’s focus on some more basic functions to get started.
+We’ll get into some more advanced function in the next few tutorials, but for now let’s focus on some functions that you’ll use a lot while coding and debugging.

-You’ve already seen this one in action.
-We’ll go into more detail about the
+You’ve already seen this one in the example above.
+You’ll learn more about the

-document variable in the interactive HTML tutorial, but for now you should just know that the
+document variable in the interactive HTML tutorial, but for now it’s enough to know that the

 document variable is an object, and that object contains functions you can call.
 One of those functions is the